jessemonroy650/phonegap-bom-test2/README.md

 Date: 2016-02-15

+This app was written with one goal in mind to demonstrate that phonegp is neither a webserver nor a webbrowser.
+This is a common misconception.

 1. How to write a web mobile and mobile app in one code base.
 2. Get the webview information on the `screen` - like width, height, etc.